scuzzydude/asimov/asimov.md

 In the movie, Forrest is always in the right place at the right time, it was a story too good to be true.
 That's right, I'm equivocating trading Hakeem Olajuwon to Toronto with trading Forrest Gump to the Chinese.
 Or Rocky to Russians. *The Dream's* story is fact!

 I thought the Rocket's management was stupid to trade Olajuwon, but the result was a huge increase in real value of the Rocket's "brand" and franchise.
 By drafting Yao -- a direct result of trading Olajuwon the year before -- the Rocket's went from a team popular on the Gulf Coast and all over Africa, to the number one team in the most populous nation in the world.
-Yao retired in 2011 but afterward the Rockets remained the most popular franchise in China up until the day of Morey's tweet.
+Yao retired in 2011 but the Rockets remained the most popular franchise in China up until the day of Morey's tweet.
 Morey threw away the tremendous franchise value gained by trading Hakeem Olajuwon.
 Good luck with that kind of value judgement, Philly.

 Still bitter?
 Yes, apparently.
 And that's my point.
 I'm one fan.
 I place tremendous value on this small but very positive piece of history that touched my life.
 I appreciate it enough to write about it, but to increase that value of that appreciation, all I really need do is share it.
-You multiply that across the fanbase, it's worth more than the \$2 billion appraised value of The Rocket's franchise.
+You multiply that across the fanbase, it's worth more than the \$2 billion appraised value of the Rockets franchise.
 The Rockets franchise is property.

 A Scoot could be formed, The Rockets declared genius, and the property title could be released to humanity.
 I don't think this would technically violate NBA ownership rules, but if it did, they should change.
 Essentially, a Scoot of Rockets-nation is formed, a proportional democracy that manages the responsibility for the public good that is Clutch City.